Gravitational-wave physics with Cosmic Explorer: limits to low-frequency sensitivity: The Cosmic Explorer facility

 \section{The Cosmic Explorer facility}

 Many of the limits to Cosmic Explorer sensitivity at low frequency depend on assumptions about the Cosmic Explorer facility and environment.
-In this section we lay down requirements for the ground motion and seismic wave content (\cref{subsec:facility_seismic}), the atmospheric infrasound spectrum (\cref{subsec:facility_atmospheric}), and the evacuated beam tubes (\cref{subsec:facility_tube}).
+In this section we lay down requirements for the ground motion and seismic wave content (\cref{subsec:facility_seismic}), the atmospheric infrasound spectrum (\cref{subsec:facility_atmospheric}), and the ultra-high vacuum system (\cref{subsec:facility_tube}).
 This list is not exhaustive; for example, magnetic requirements are not discussed because the coupling of local magnetic fields depends primarily on technical details of the detector's electronics, which are difficult to estimate without detailed modeling.
 Similar topics are being considered for the underground Einstein Telescope facility~\cite{2020RScI...91i4504A}.